 In the world most of us live in, let me ask you this: Do you find that life delivers anything of value without effort?
 Do you find that work is required before you can enjoy the benefits of life?

 I honestly don’t know why this simple formula has been abandoned in such a wholesale, widespread manner.
 It is critical to life’s success and happiness.
 Making it easy for your children to have everything they want… is a false lesson.
 It’s not the way the world works.

 Instead, it’s critical to have them grounded in reality.

 It should sound like this; “Sweetheart, do your work (and do it well) and then you can play.
 Take all the time you want to figure that out…as your goodies will be waiting.”

 In many ways, it’s that simple.
 Don’t argue or negotiate or try to explain yourself in more detail.
 Simply set up the reality formula and stick to it.
-We must have this set-in-stone, in order to do our part in setting up a motivated mindset.
+We must have this set-in-stone, to do our part in setting up a motivated mindset.

 Insider Tip: Don’t try to convince your child of this reality.
 Don’t try to control your child.
 Instead, control your home.

 To make this work, you must gain control of what your child cares about.
 Lock up the goodies.
 Shut down the internet and tv.
 Take the phone, the video game controllers, the cable box, or the IPad.
 If your kids are younger, and you have a room full of toys…then lock it up so you can control access.
 Do this every day, without discussion or negotiation, until the work is done.
 Control what you can, and don’t think about the rest (for now).

 This is leverage.
 It’s the same leverage that happens at every workplace every single day.
 You show up, you work, you contribute…and a few days later…you get the reward.